BartSte/snapshot/README.md

 set of snapshots.
 This is useful when you want to make a time-lapse of a video.
 The application has a graphical user interface to view the video and a command line interface to configure the application.
 It can also be configured using a configuration file.
-The project is written in C++ and uses the [Qt6 framework](https://www.qt.io/).
+The project is written in C++ and uses [Qt6](https://www.qt.io/).
+It was tested on Ubuntu 22.04, Arch linux and also on Raspberry Pi OS.
 For more information, run `snapshot --help`, or continue reading.

 ### Features